IkarosKappler/plotboilerplate/docs_jekyll/index.md

     enableKeys            	: true,

     // boolean
+    //   Indicates if the application should handle mouse wheelevents for you. enableMouseWheel            : true,

+    // boolean
     //   Indicates if the application should use the experimental WebGL features. enableGL                    : false
   } );